percburk/zed-themes/README.md

 This project requires Node 24.11.1 or later (Using Node's new TypeScript support `--experimental-transform-types` flag) and uses [pnpm](https://pnpm.io/installation) as its package manager.

-1. Install dependencies with `pnpm install`.
+Install dependencies with `pnpm install`.
-2. Start watching the theme files for changes with `pnpm run watch`.

 ## Commands